Trumpeter 1/48 C-47A Skytrain Kit First Look

 The troop compartment has separate 'bucket seating' from the cargo floor.
 While the instructions are set for a D-Day paratroop airlifter, you have the flexibility to render a cargo aircraft as well.
 This is the first C-47 model to render the overhead lighting in the cargo compartment, a detail that is easily seen after assembly.

 Like most Trumpeter kits, the engines are nicely detailed and will look great with or without the cowlings installed.
+(Update: The cowlings had some shape issues but have been corrected in the aftermarket).

 The wings are naturally a simple portion of the assembly process, but these are attached to the fuselage using dual main spars for strength and alignment of the wing/fuselage joint.

 The flight control surfaces are all molded separately.
 The ailerons, elevators, rudder, and flaps are all separate and positionable.
 On an older tail-dragger, the dropped flaps and drooping elevators are visible details overlooked by modelers.
+(Update: The kit flight control surfaces appear to be metal-skinned which is correct for post-war Gooney Birds, but during WWII, they were fabric covered.
+This can be easily fixed as has been covered in several online builds).

 One interesting 'glitch' in the kit are the ailerons.
 The kit provides two sets of styrene 'hinges', one for a neutral ailerons, and one for dropped ailerons.
 In other words, Trumpeter seems to have extended the landing flaps out to the ailerons to create full-span flaps, and while this is an innovative feature, the concept of a STOL Goon didn't exist back then.
 Don't use the drooped hinges in this kit!